Australian Liberty Alliance

 Australian Liberty Alliance (ALA), briefly known as the Yellow Vest Australia (YVA) between 2019 and 2020, was a minor right-wing to far-right political party in Australia.
-The party was founded by members of the Q Society and has been described as the political wing of Q Society.
+The party was founded by members of the Q Society and has been described as its political wing.
 The leader was Debbie Robinson (President), who was also national president of the Q Society.
 On 4 September 2020, the Australian Electoral Commission removed the Yellow Vest Australia from the registered political party list.

-The party's core policy was opposition to Islam, with policies focusing on Muslim immigration such as enforcing "integration over separation", replacing multiculturalism with an integrated multi-ethnic society and stopping public funding for "associations formed around foreign nationalities".
-They vowed to "stop the Islamisation of Australia".
-Party president Debbie Robinson has made a number of Islam-critical statements including that Islam is "a totalitarian ideology that does not separate its law from its religious entity" and that "Slowly but surely our Judeo-Christian values, ethics and customs are being replaced" and warned that "If we continue to tolerate Islam without understanding it, Australia as a free, secular democracy will be lost".
+The party's core policy was opposition to Islam, with policies focusing on Muslim immigration such as enforcing "integration over separation", replacing multiculturalism with an integrated multi-ethnic society and stopping public funding for "associations formed around foreign nationalities", vowing to "stop the Islamisation of Australia".
+Party president Debbie Robinson made a number of statements critical of Islam, including that Islam is "a totalitarian ideology that does not separate its law from its religious entity", and that "slowly but surely our Judeo-Christian values, ethics and customs are being replaced".
+She claimed that "if we continue to tolerate Islam without understanding it, Australia as a free, secular democracy will be lost".

 Other policies included promoting smaller government, privatising public broadcaster SBS and scaling down the Australian Broadcasting Corporation, opposing taxpayer-funded subsidies for renewable energy, promoting advanced nuclear energy, ending dual citizenship for new citizenship applicants, simplifying the tax system with less income tax and a stronger focus on GST, improving public healthcare by more efficient cooperation with the private healthcare sector, advancing the 'natural family', and restoring civil society.